-What To Do After A Work Accident
+What to Do After a Work Accident

-What is important is that you seek full recovery from your injuries.
+It is important is that you seek full recovery from your injuries.
 After an accident at work, you should seek medical attention as soon as possible and file a report with your employer within 30 days, though sooner is better.

 After filing a report, you should know whether or not your employer subscribes to workers’ compensation insurance.
 Your employer’s coverage will determine how you should proceed with your case, and you can move forward with help from our firm.

-Should You File A Workers’ Compensation Or Personal Injury Claim?
+Should You File a Workers’ Compensation or Personal Injury Claim?

 If your employer is a subscriber, then you only need to show that you did not intentionally cause your injuries and that you were not intoxicated in some way when the injuries occurred.
-In a subscriber case, you can immediately receive compensation for your medical expenses and compensation for your lost wages after you miss one week of work without an injury claim being filed.
+In a subscriber case, you can immediately receive compensation for your medical expenses and lost wages after you miss one week of work, without an injury claim being filed.

-If your employer is a nonsubscriber, then you will need to bring a personal injury claim against your employer.
+If your employer is a nonsubscriber, then you will need to bring a personal injury claim against them.
 This means you will need to prove that your employer was somehow negligent in causing the accident that led to your injuries.